 The History Of Caprera

-The name of the island, Caprera, is a clear reference to the wild goats living on the island – capra is the word for goat in Italian.
 However, some researchers suggest that the name of the island derives from the Accadic word qabru (cavity or tomb), which is similar in the phonetics and even in the meaning to the Aramaic and Hebrew word kpr, the Arabic word qabr, and the Etruscan capra.
 This is apparently a reference to the presence of many caves on the island – which were used as tombs.

 Caprera had only been inhabited only by the Romans.
 It was only in the 19th century that a group of shepherds chose the island as their home.
-Nowadays the island is still mostly uninhabited – there are only 77 registered residents according to the last census; and in fact its wild nature is still intact.
+Nowadays the island is still mostly uninhabited.
+There are only 77 registered residents according to the last census; and in fact its wild nature is still intact.

 Known as “the hero of the two worlds” Garibaldi was a resistance fighter, a poet, a patriot and a born leader.
 In the 19th century, Garibaldi fought against the Empire of Brazil and alongside Uruguay in their war against Argentina.
 Back in Italy, Garibaldi battled the Austrian Empire for the Italian independence.